3 DANGERS TO AVOID WITH MARKETING STRATEGIES

 Build strategies around consumers, not competitors.

 “To thine own self be true.”
 This maxim illustrates another fundamental error of marketing strategies that happened to the supermarket giant, Tesco.
 It has suffered a decline in the last two decades by trying to compete directly with its rivals.
-It has recovered, however, during times when it focused on the quality of its own brand, such as its ‘Finest’ range.
+However, it could recover when it concentrated on the quality of its own brand, such as its ‘Finest’ range.
 This has put the focus of its strategies back on targeting the consumer and following its own course, instead of competing on shifting and faddish market terms.

 Solid, well thought out strategies are enduring and timeless.
 Trust in them to succeed.
 The business that adheres to the thoroughly calculated plans and goals, and not waylaid by tangents and distractions, will be the one to succeed and build the foundations of a strong brand.

 Get in touch with him on Linkedin here